espoirMur/my-blog-gastby/source/_posts/2024-06-20-mounting-oracle-cloud-storage-as-volume-in-containers-with-kubernetes.md

 ## Mounting Object Storage Bucket in a docker container.

-We will be using the [s3fs library](https://github.com/s3fs-fuse/s3fs-fuse), which is a tool that allows Unix/FreeBSD OS to mount object storage buckets via FUSE(Filesystem in UserSpace.)
+We will be using the [s3fs library](https://github.com/s3fs-fuse/s3fs-fuse), which is a tool that allows Unix/FreeBSD OS to mount object storage buckets via FUSE(Filesystem in UserSpace).
 It helps us to operate files and directories in an S3 bucket like a local file system.

 You can install it in any Unix system and mount the bucket path to your local machine.